betseyw15/events.en/help/skill-exchange/marketo/feb2021/reporting-within-marketo.md

 * When to use Standard Reports vs. Smart Lists
 * Subscriptions

-You will leave this session with an understanding of high level reporting capabilities within Marketo Engage, and a deep dive into Reports and Smart Lists.
+You will leave this session with an understanding of high level reporting capabilities within [!DNL Marketo Engage], and a deep dive into Reports and Smart Lists.

 >[!VIDEO](https://video.tv.adobe.com/v/340309/?quality=12&learn=on)